zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/blob.rst

-The Binary Large Object (BLOB) Transfer models implement the Bluetooth Mesh Binary Large Object Transfer Model specification version 1.0 and provide functionality for sending large binary objects from a single source to many Target nodes over the Bluetooth mesh network.
+The Binary Large Object (BLOB) Transfer models implement the Bluetooth Mesh Binary Large Object Transfer Model specification version 1.0 and provide functionality for sending large binary objects from a single source to many Target nodes over the Bluetooth Mesh network.
 It is the underlying transport method for the :ref:`bluetooth_mesh_dfu`, but may be used for other object transfer purposes.
 The implementation is in experimental state.